caramcc/dbd-television-project/misc information/Exam_1.md

 _"Who should I be following?"_

-twitter users who have tweeted the most similar shows to you (limit 10?)
+twitter users who have tweeted the most similar shows to you

 ```
 "SELECT screen_name FROM Exam1_Twitter_Users